benstafford/rrobots/readme.txt

-  turn_radar(degrees) #turns the radar, max 60 degrees per tick dead                #true if you are dead say(msg)            #shows msg above the robot on screen broadcast(msg)      #broadcasts msg to all bots (they recieve 'broadcasts'
+  turn_radar(degrees) #turns the radar, max 60 degrees per tick dead                #true if you are dead say(msg)            #shows msg above the robot on screen broadcast(msg)      #broadcasts msg to all bots (they receive 'broadcasts'
                       #events with the msg and rough direction)

 These methods are intentionally of very basic nature, you are free to